Think Global People autumn magazine in ipad viewer

 Jenny Hinde, Executive Director at The Clear Company.

-“We work with a lot with search firms who say they have been asked to provide a diverse shortlist, while also being briefed that the candidate needs to have had 15 plus years’ experience in a specific sector or role,” she says “Because of the historical context, those two things are often not compatible.“
+“We work a lot with search firms who say they have been asked to provide a diverse shortlist, while also being briefed that the candidate needs to have had 15-plus years’ experience in a specific sector or role,” she says “Because of the historical context, those two things are often not compatible.“

-In her varied career Jenny has worked in the HR departments of large corporates, advising on mergers, acquisitions, restructuring and major tenders, always through a lens of diversity and inclusion.
-She has more than 20 years’ HR experience and before joining The Clear Company she was HR Director of Amey where she led a successful Diversity and Inclusion agenda in the construction and engineering sector for 10 years.
+In her varied career, Jenny has worked in the HR departments of large corporates, advising on mergers, acquisitions, restructuring and major tenders, always through a lens of diversity and inclusion.
+She has more than 20 years’ HR experience and before joining The Clear Company, she was HR director of Amey where she led a successful diversity and inclusion agenda in the construction and engineering sector for ten years.

 “I always had a great interest in equality and I remember doing school projects around women’s equality,” she says.